autocore-ai/AutowareAuto/docs/installation/index.md

 Autoware.auto can also be installed without the use of [ADE](https://ade-cli.readthedocs.io/en/latest/) for cases where a more granular control of the installation environment is needed.

 - @subpage installation-ade
 - @subpage installation-no-ade

+Another prerequisite for running the full software stack is the LGSVL simulator:

+- @subpage lgsvl